Pomax/BezierInfo-2/chapters/extremities/content.en-GB.md

 \end{aligned}
 \]

-This gives us thee coefficients *a*, *b*, and *c* that are expressed in terms of *v* values, where the *v* values are just convenient expressions of our original *p* values, so we can do some trivial substitution to get:
+This gives us three coefficients {a, b, c} that are expressed in terms of `v` values, where the `v` values are expressions of our original coordinate values, so we can do some substitution to get:

 \[
 \begin{aligned}